altfatterz/altfatterz.github.io/_posts/2016-09-05-dead-letter-queue-configuration-rabbitmq.md

 tags: [RabbitMQ, springboot]
 ---

-In this post I am looking into dead letter queue configuration with RabbitMQ.
+In this post we play with dead letter queue configuration with RabbitMQ.
 A message from a queue can be 'dead-lettered' when one the following things occur:

   * the message is rejected and requeuing is set to false
   * TTL for the message expires
   * the queue length limit is exceeded

+For working example
 Let's choose the first case with a working example.
 In a producer app we are going to use `PaymentOrders` as messages which are going to be processed by a consumer.
 The `PaymentOrder` message will be rejected when there are insufficient funds on the payer's account.